-- Speak freely and privately with your health care providers about all health care options and treatment needed for your condition, no matter what the cost or whether it is covered under your Plan. - Work with your doctors to make choices about your health care. - Be treated with respect and dignity. - Expect us to keep your personal health information private by following the Claims Administrator's privacy policies, and state and Federal laws. - Get the information you need to help make sure you get the most from your Health Plan, and share your feedback, This includes information on: - The Claims Administrator's company and services. - The Claims Administrator's network of health care providers. - Your rights and responsibilities. - The rules of your health plan. - The way your Health Plan works. - Make a complaint or file an appeal about: - Your health Plan and any care you receive - Any Covered Service or benefit decision that your health Plan makes. - Say no to care, for any condition, sickness or disease, without having an effect on any care you may get in the future.
-This includes asking your doctor to tell you how that may affect your health now and in the future. - Get the most up-to-date information from a health care provider about the cause of your illness, your treatment and what may result from it.
+- Speak freely and privately with your Doctors and other healthcare professionals about health care options and treatment needed for your condition, no matter what the cost or whether it is covered under your Plan. - Work with your Doctors and other healthcare professionals to make choices about your health care. - Be treated with respect and dignity. - Expect us to keep your personal health information private by following the Claims Administrator's privacy policies, and state and Federal laws. - Receive the information you need to fully engage with your Health Plan, and share your feedback.
+This includes: - The Claims Administrator's company and services. - The Claims Administrator's network of Doctors and other health care professionals. - Your rights and responsibilities. - The way your Health Plan works. - Make a complaint or file an appeal about: - Your health Plan and any care you receive - Any Covered Service or benefit decision that your health Plan makes. - Say no to care, for any condition, sickness or disease, without having an effect on any care you may receive in the future.
+This includes asking your Doctors and other healthcare professionals to tell you how that may affect your health now and in the future. - Get the most up-to-date information from a Doctor about the cause of your illness, your treatment and what may result from it.
 You can ask for help if you do not understand this information.